pmitros/tsvx/README.md

 This is a proposal for an enhanced TSV format.
-If this proposal is successful, a spreadsheet would be able to open a MySQL export without prompting the user for help, and pandas would be able to work with both.
+If this proposal is successful, a spreadsheet would be able to open a MySQL export without prompting the user for help, and most data will flow freely between tools like pandas, tableau, R, and others (excepting issues of formatting and precision).

 tsvx files are a tab-separated format, where: